 I think I have hit that age that if I don’t understand something I just ask.
 But, there are times when people are talking about sports or politics and I just nod my head because I don’t follow them too closely.

 I love every aspect of my job that promotes creativity.
 This relates mostly to creating new recipes.
-I don’t love managing employees.
+I don’t love managing employees or doing the payroll.

 After trying several different types of exercise I realized that I love yoga.
 Prior, I had always thought it would be way too slow for a fast-paced girl like me.
 But, I now know that it is exactly what I need to balance my speedy life!